slvg01/6a_immoeliza_data/ReadMe_versioning.md

-#collaborative repo management procedure
+# Collaborative Repository : Branching/Versioning management process

-##A - set up your local and remote own feature branch :
+## A - set up your local and remote own feature branch :
 - get in your local working folder  : cd XXXXX
 - clone the repo in your local working folder  : git clone https://github.com/slvg01/immo-eliza-scraping-Qbicle.git
 - get into the repo : cd immo-eliza-scraping-Qbicle